 1. Arthroscopic Procedures

-- PCL (Posterior Cruciate Ligament) Tears: PCL tears are not as common as ACL tears, and they are also less likely to require surgical treastment.
+- PCL (Posterior Cruciate Ligament) Tears: PCL tears are not as common as ACL tears, and they are also less likely to require surgical treatment.
 They typically occur due to a blow to the front of the knee while it is bent.
 Symptoms include pain, swelling, and difficulty walking due to an unstable feeling.
 If necessary, arthroscopic surgery can reconstruct the PCL and restore stability to the knee.

 2. Knee Cartilage Restoration

 - Osteochondral Allograft Transplantation: For larger lesions, osteochondral allograft transplantation may be utilized.
-This procedure uses cartilage from a donor, which is then transplanted into the patient's knee.
+This procedure uses cartilage from an undamaged donor knee, which is then transplanted into the same damaged area of the patient's knee.

 3. Total Knee Replacement